adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 }
 ```

 Here, `maybeGen()` is *not* a coroutine, but a regular function returning an *optional* generator.
 If and when conditions allow, it returns a valid (initially suspended) generator by immediately invoking an internal lambda coroutine to create the actual generator.

 Now, an external function may check the optional and return the contents if it is valid without resuming the generator execution.

-> Manipulating coroutines in an initially suspended state, are like a black mirror opposites of "zombie" moved-from objects.
-You must be very careful not to set them off.
+> <span style="font-size:2em;font-style:normal;">⚠️</span> This is not a panacea since pre-coroutine validity check(s), must be made outside the internal lambda.
+There is no way for the internal ***coroutine***-lambda to communicate pre-parsing failure to `maybeGen()` since it only starts executing *after* `maybeGen()` already completes execution and goes out of scope.
+Any local variables that `maybeGen()` could have sent the lambda e.g. via arguments or captures, will be *dangling references* if the lambda tries to access or modify them.

 <p align="center"><span style="font-size:2em;">🧟</span></p>

+> <span style="font-size:2em;font-style:normal;">⚠️</span> Manipulating coroutines in an initially suspended state, are like a black mirror opposites of "zombie" moved-from objects.
+You must be very careful not to inadvertently set them off.

+<p align="center"><span style="font-size:2em;">🧟‍♀️</span></p>

 ### Limitations